 Biden Vows Better Handling of Pandemic in Meeting With Frontline Workers

-(CN) — President-elect Joe Biden met with an assortment of frontline workers Wednesday in a virtual roundtable that allowed participants to voice concerns and apprise the incoming president of the challenges faces by nurses, firefighters, teachers and others as the pandemic continues to rage.
+(CN) — President-elect Joe Biden met with an assortment of frontline workers Wednesday in a virtual roundtable that allowed participants to voice concerns and apprise the incoming president of the challenges faced by nurses, firefighters, teachers and others as the pandemic continues to rage.

 A firefighter talked about how his team needs to act quickly to rescue individuals trapped in an overturned car, while a nurse talked about how she has never been tested despite working on the front lines of the pandemic since February and a school teacher talked about the mental health deterioration of her students as Biden did more listening than speaking during the Wednesday event.